nostrgamer/Csharp_Nostr_Unity_SDK/Runtime/Scripts/Crypto/README_DEPENDENCIES.md

 ## Secp256k1 Implementation

-The project uses a pure C# implementation of secp256k1 via BouncyCastle.
-This implementation:
+This library uses a pure C# implementation of secp256k1 via BouncyCastle, which has several advantages:

-1. Does not require any native libraries
+1. No native dependencies - works on all platforms including mobile and WebGL
-2. Works on all platforms including mobile and WebGL
+2. Well-established and widely used cryptography library
-3. Provides all necessary cryptographic functionality for Nostr
+3. Provides all necessary functionality for Nostr (key generation, signing, verification)

-If BouncyCastle is not available for any reason, the system will fall back to a simplified implementation that provides the same API but with limited security guarantees.
+If for some reason the BouncyCastle implementation fails, the system will fall back to a simplified implementation that provides basic functionality for development, but it's not recommended for production use.